heye-muqeet/scope-inspect-calendar/docs/resource-calendar.md

 Resources can define their availability using two approaches:

-1. **Available Slots** (Recommended): Define only the times when the resource is available.
+1. **Available Slots**: Define only the times when the resource is available.
 All other times are considered blocked.
-2. **Blocked Slots** (Legacy): Define only the times when the resource is unavailable.
+2. **Blocked Slots**: Define only the times when the resource is unavailable.
 All other times are considered available.

 #### Available Slots